-Each carer will have completed and maintained all core mandatory training.
-In addition to the Mandatory training on an annual basis carers are required to complete all their fostering training national minimum standards; these should be met in the below way:
+In addition to the Mandatory training on an annual basis carers are required to completed all their fostering training national minimum standards, these should be met in the below way:

-- Minimum of 3 placement specific learning events which can be a mix of in person training or eLearning but must total a minimum of 8 hours' worth of training and development.
-(Additional to outlined mandatory training) - Minimum of 1 self-directed learning
+- Minimum of 3 placement specific learning events which can be a mix of in person training or eLearning but must total a minimum of 8 hours' worth of training and development. - Minimum of 1 self-directed learning opportunity

-Level 2 foster carers (Advanced ) - Age related maintenance payment plus Level 2 Skills allowance
+Level 2 foster carers - Age related maintenance payment plus Level 2 Skills payment

-Practice requirement: Carers will have been an experienced approved foster carer for a minimum of 2 years for either NEL, or another LA, or an IFA, and during that time had children placed with them for a minimum of 80% of the time, which equates to approximately 10 months in every 12 per year of approval before being eligible for progressing to a Level 2 Carer.
+Practice requirement: Carers Will have been an experienced approved foster carer for a minimum of 2 years for either NEL, or another LA, or an IFA, AND during that time had children placed with them for a minimum of 80% of the time, which equates to approximately 10 months in every 12 per year of approval before being eligible for progressing to a Level 2 Carer.